ducklang-community/ducklang/README.md

 * **Named arguments**: methods calls pass arguments by name, for readability and ease of code evolution
 * **Extensibility**: most operators expand into method calls, so you aren't tied by what comes shipped with the language
 * **Separation of Concerns**: all code is stand-alone and can be "mixed-in" with existing types, allowing for smaller modules which do one thing and do it well
+* **Uniform**: emphasis on the object oriented paradigm, and uniform whitespace make "other people's code" nicer to see!

 ### Code examples